-The Corporate Governance and HR Committee is composed of four members of the Board of Directors: Messrs.
-André Bérard, who is the Chairman of this committee, Lucien Bouchard, Pierre Bourgie and Jean Gaulin, all of whom are independent directors.
+The Corporate Governance and HR Committee is composed of three members of the Board: Messrs.
+Pierre Bourgie, who is the Chairman of this committee, Lucien Bouchard and Henry E. Demone, all of whom are independent directors.
 Reference is made to the section entitled "Executive Compensation" under the heading "Role and Composition of the Corporate Governance and HR Committee" for more information on the skills and experience of the members of such committee and its responsibilities as a compensation committee.

-The Corporate Governance and HR Committee has the mandate to (i) review and approve the executive compensation policy of the Company; (ii) review the Company's corporate governance practices and make recommendations to the Board of Directors with respect thereto; (iii) ensure proper Management succession planning for the Company and make recommendations to the Board of Directors with respect thereto; (iv) implement a process to assess, on an annual basis, the performance of the Chief Executive Officer, and periodically, the performance of the Board, its committees and the directors, individually; (v) review the compensation of the directors in their capacity as directors, including the review of the requirements regarding the minimal number of shares and/or DSU each director must hold, and make recommendations to the Board of Directors with respect thereto; (vi) implement a uniform and transparent process for selecting nominees for election to the Board of Directors with respect to its achievements and current projects.
-During fiscal 2012, the Corporate Governance and HR Committee held seven (7) meetings, five (5) of which were followed by a meeting where Management was not present.
+The Corporate Governance and HR Committee has the mandate to (i) review and approve the executive compensation policy of the Company; (ii) review the Company's corporate governance practices and make recommendations to the Board with respect thereto; (iii) ensure proper Management succession planning for the Company and make recommendations to the Board with respect thereto; (iv) implement a process to assess, on an annual basis, the performance of the Chief Executive Officer, and periodically, the performance of the Board, its committees and the directors, individually; (v) review the compensation of the directors in their capacity as directors, including the review of the requirements regarding the minimal number of shares and/or DSUs each director must hold, and make recommendations to the Board with respect thereto; (vi) implement a uniform and transparent process for selecting nominees for election to the Board and recruiting new candidates for Board membership, and make recommendations to the Board with respect thereto; and (vii) present quarterly reports to the Board with respect to its achievements and current projects.
+During fiscal 2014, the Corporate Governance and HR Committee held eight meetings, seven of which were followed by a meeting where Management was not present.